Ellis Island: Eugenic influence

-When immigration through Ellis Island peaked, eugenic ideals gained broad popularity and made heavy impact on immigration to the United States by way of exclusion of disabled and "morally defective" people.
+When immigration through Ellis Island peaked, eugenic ideals gained broad popularity, making a heavy impact on immigration to the United States by way of exclusion of disabled and "morally defective" people.
 Eugenicists of the late 19th and early 20th century believed human reproductive selection should be carried out by the state as a collective decision.
 For many eugenicists, this was considered a patriotic duty as they held an interest in creating a greater national race.
 Henry Fairfield Osborn's opening words to the New York Evening Journal in 1911 were, "As a biologist as well as a patriot...," on the subject on advocating for tighter inspections of immigrants of the United States.

 Eugenic selection occurred on two distinguishable levels: